Boiler Service Cost

 Checklist: Hiring a Heating Engineer to Service a Boiler

-• Ask for an itemised breakdown of costs so you can ensure you're paying a fair price.
+• Have you received an itemised breakdown?
+Ask for a clear, itemised breakdown of the costs, so you can not only ensure you're paying a fair price but won't be hit with any unexpected charges.

 FAQs

-When is the best time to have a boiler service?
+When is the best time to get a boiler service?

 In the summer months, you may not notice fluctuations in your boiler's power so much as you would during the colder months, leading to a surge in heating engineer appointments being booked in the winter months.
 The best way to beat the seasonal boiler check rush is to simply book in advance.